-Operating revenues consist of public funding from the City of Cincinnati, Ohio and Hamilton County, Ohio, and charges for project services.
-Grant revenues received by the Port Authority and subsequently passed-through to third parties, including service payments, special assessments, and other revenues collected and assigned by other governmental entities to the Port Authority to provide revenues to support Port Authority revenue bonds, are considered non-operating.
+Operating revenues consist of public funding from the City of Cincinnati, Ohio and Hamilton County, Ohio, and fees from project services.
+Non-operating revenues consist of grant revenues received by the Port Authority and subsequently passed-through to third parties, including service payments, special assessments, and other revenues collected and assigned by other governmental entities to the Port Authority, and assigned by the Port Authority to a bond trustee to provide revenues to support Port Authority revenue bonds.